 This coaster set was designed for the exhibition Aztecs at Museum Volkenkunde.
 This major exhibition features life-sized warriors carved from stone, mythical human-animal figures, intricate gold jewellery, fascinating drawings and a full-size 3D print of the calendar stone.
 Unique stories bring these artefacts to life.

-A major exhibition featuring life-sized warriors carved from stone, mythical human-animal figures, intricate gold jewellery, fascinating drawings and a full-size 3D print of the calendar stone, all brought to life through unique stories, and based on the latest academic research.
-There are many stories about the 16th-century Aztecs that have no basis in fact.
-We now know much more about the daily lives of normal Aztecs, including their upbringing, education and trade links.
-The exhibition at Museum Volkenkunde will put the Aztec culture in a new perspective, showing the people behind the myth, and the artists behind the art.
+Aztecs is fully based on academic research and facts.
+There are many stories about the Aztecs that have no basis in fact.
+We now know much more about the daily lives of normal Aztecs, including their childhood, education and trade links.
+This exhibition at Museum Volkenkunde will put the Aztec culture in a new light.
+It shows the people behind the myth, and the artists behind the art.

 In 2021 more than a million Mexican people still speak Nahuatl, the language of the Aztecs.
 Aztecs will also introduce you to their modern descendants.

 Aztecs is an international collaboration that involves several organisations.
 These include the Museo Nacional de Antropología in México City.
 As a result, it will feature a large number of intriguing pieces from the Museo.
 Some of these are on display outside of Mexico for the very first time.